dheemanthpapolu/SortingVisualizer/README.md

 algorithm_map["Your Sort"] = your_sort
 ```

-✅ Done — it appears in the dropdown!
+Done — it appears in the dropdown.

 ---